Christa3/motorcycle-rider-sorted-list-program/README.md

 Declares a class to represent a list of motorcycle grand prix riders.

 ### RiderList.cpp
-Provides implementation of member functions of the class RiderList
+Provides implementation of member functions of the class RiderList.